What Is Preventive Maintenance? (Types, Examples & Benefits)

 Time-Based Maintenance

-Time-based maintenance, also known as interval-based maintenance, is a maintenance strategy where maintenance tasks are scheduled based on predetermined time intervals.
+Time-based maintenance, also known as interval-based maintenance, is a maintenance strategy in which maintenance tasks are scheduled based on predetermined time intervals.
 In this approach, critical equipment or machinery undergo maintenance activities at regular intervals regardless of the asset’s usage or condition.
-Examples of interval-based maintenance includes servicing the air conditioning a month or two out from summer, replenishing salt for soft water systems and cleaning vents to comply with health standards at least twice per year.
+Examples of interval-based maintenance includes servicing the air conditioning every month during the summer, replenishing salt for soft water systems and cleaning vents to comply with health standards at least twice per year.

 Preventive maintenance tasks (or PM tasks) are performed regularly to minimize the risk of unexpected failures and maintain equipment reliability and increase uptime.
 It can be helpful to create a monthly or annual maintenance schedule that complies with manufacturer recommendations for inspecting and cleaning equipment to keep you on track.